 Mike Grady missed some July games with a hand injury.
 He also went down in August when he was spiked by Iron Man McGinnity.
 Grady played in 94 games for the Senators, 59 at first base and 30 at catcher.
 The club was first in the league in defense but lacked punch and was next to last in offense.
 Mike wasn’t the problem in the latter category, posting a .285 average.
-He finished third in the league with 9 home runs and ninth in slugging (.470).
-His 56 RBIs were a career-high.
+He finished third in the league with nine home runs and ninth in slugging (.470).

 Grady was unable to find major league work after the 1901 season.
 He was considered to be a good man on the field, but, in the words of the Pittsburgh Press, “his too convivial habits [excessive drinking] made him unreliable.”
 Instead, he settled for a position with Kansas City of the American Association.